elhombretecla/OKLCH-Palette/README.md

 This ensures that color variations appear more natural and accessible compared to traditional RGB-based palette generation.

+## Acknowledgments

+Special thanks to Abhishek Y for the inspiration ❤️

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.